harnett/CLOOSE/README.md

 fopen(tcpipServer);
 ```

-2. Identify in your code where the variable encoding for your image is stored.
+2. Identify in your microscope code where the variable encoding for your image is stored.
 Normally acquisition devices plot your imaging data so you can visualize them online.
 Look for plotting functions in your code and you should be able to find your image.

 3. Vectorize your image in the same way it's done in the stream_send_data.m script.
 In this case the vectorized image is the variable 'stack', which is tranformed into a column vector.
 NB The code below vectorizes a single frame (iframe)
 ```
  vect_img = reshape(stack(:, :, iframe), [], 1);